Ten de Shōwaru Cupid: Gokuraku Junior High

-He had the top grades in his year until Maria (聖 まりあ) transferred.
-Because of this, he held a grudge against Maria (聖 まりあ) and engaged in voyeurism (under the guise of studying and to set her up).
+He had the top grades in his year until Maria transferred.
+Because of this, he held a grudge against Maria and engaged in voyeurism (under the guise of studying and to set her up).
 He has an anachronistic sense of style, wearing a rising sun headband and ninja attire.
-He took a picture of Maria (聖 まりあ)'s true form while she was bathing but was beaten up by yakuza members and had his photo confiscated.
-He tried to expose Maria (聖 まりあ)'s secret at the morning assembly the next day, but his memory had been lost due to shock.
+He took a picture of Maria's true form while she was bathing but was beaten up by yakuza members and had his photo confiscated.
+He tried to expose Maria's secret at the morning assembly the next day, but his memory had been lost due to shock.